kayveen/Learning-how-to-learn-Coursera-Notes/README.md

     -   The larger and better practised your library the easier problem solving becomes.

 -   Previously stored chunks can help with new learning because the new information can be integrated more easily with other related stored information.
-This is known as*Â transfer*Â and uses theÂ *diffuse mode*Â of thinking.
+This is known as* transfer* and uses the *diffuse mode* of thinking.

 -   The more experience and practise you have chunking a specific form of information the easier it will become to form and ingrain new, complex information.